-How to Make Your Own Tarot Cards
+How to Make Your Own Tarot Card Deck

 I've had a longtime interest in tarot cards, but I've always had a tough time memorizing all of the different card meanings and learning a way of recalling them so that reading them would actually be a meaningful experience.

-So if you would like to make your own tarot cards, but stuck for ideas on how to do that, then hopefully my experience can provide you with some pointers on which direction to take.
+So if you would like to make your own tarot cards, but are stuck for ideas on how to do that, then hopefully my experience can provide you with some pointers on which direction to take.
 I'll show you some of the cards I made and give you a few suggestions for different ways that you can work with the cards yourself to help you make a tarot deck that is rich with personal meaning to you.

 Joan Bunning's Learning the Tarot course is extremely popular and very useful.
-You can either buy the book so you have it with you, or you can check out Joan Bunning's Tarot course online.
+You can either buy the book, so you have it with you, or you can check out Joan Bunning's Tarot course online.
 The entire course is online for free.
-There are also tons of other tarot sites to check out card meanings so you can just look up individual cards whenever you are working on them.
+There are also tons of other tarot sites to check out card meanings, so you can just look up individual cards whenever you are working on them.

 How I Made My Tarot Deck